 TURN’s recommendations are supported by PG&E. CTAC generally opposes TURN’s recommendations.
 CTAC believes that it is unnecessary to redesign Form 79-845A to include an authorization for the disclosure of negotiated payment plan information.
 However, if the Commission agrees with TURN on this point, “CTAC requests that the Commission direct PG&E to disclose the information at issue pending any revisions to Gas Form 79-845A.”
 Commercial Energy also supports TURN’s recommendation to revise or eliminate Form 79-845A and Form 79-1095.
 Commercial Energy believes Form 79-845A should be amended to include a release of billing and payment information by the customer to the CTA.
 “Incorporating this release would help streamline the CTA-Customer-PG&E relationship by removing several barriers to effective communication and eliminating Form 79-1095, which contains conflicting provisions and has been a barrier to some CTAs obtaining customer consent to access billing information.”
 Commercial Energy opposes TURN’s recommendation that CTAs should educate their customers about the requirement to contact the CTA if the customer falls behind on payments.

 We have considered the arguments put forth by the parties and conclude that although Form 79-845A establishes the agency relationship between the CTA and its customer, the form does not explicitly inform customers that they are giving the CTA access to their credit-related information.
 Therefore, PG&E should work with interested CTAs to redesign Form 79-845A to authorize PG&E to release a CTA customer’s billing and payment information, including any negotiated payment plans entered into between the customer and PG&E for payment of past due or delinquent CTA charges, to the CTA.
-Within 90 days of the effective date of this Decision, PG&E shall file a Tier 2 Advice Letter, which will describe the process it undertook to revise Form 79-845A with interested CTAs and proposing a revised Form 79-845A.
+The redesigned form shall be provided to the Commission’s Public Advisor’s Office for review.

 While CTAC has requested that the Commission direct PG&E to disclose the information at issue pending the revision of Form 79-845A, we decline to do so without ensuring that customers have first being informed of and have acknowledged that as part of obtaining natural gas under the Core Natural Gas Aggregation Service tariffs, the customer has authorized PG&E to provide the CTA with the customer’s billing and payment information related to the provision of such service, including information regarding payment plans entered into for the payment of debts owing for such service.
 Until Form 79-845A is revised to make this clear, a CTA must provide documentation to PG&E that a CTA customer has consented to disclosure of billing information.
 This documentation may include the CTA’s own forms concerning disclosure.
 Once that documentation is received by PG&E, PG&E shall provide the CTA customer’s billing and payment information to the CTA.